-What’s Next in the Escalating Violence in Israel and Palestine?
+What’s Next in the Escalating Violence in Israel and Palestinian territories?
 No one knows …

 Many don’t know that Cure Violence has had a presence in the Middle East/North Africa (MENA) region since 2008 when Cure Violence began a five year program to train Iraqis in conflict mediation to ratchet down tensions in Basra and later Baghdad.
 Over 1000 conflicts were interrupted and tensions calmed without violence, and 14,000 people were reached through community and training activities.
 The program resulted in thousands of Iraqi lives saved.